dagzod/My-first-Rag-project/README.md

 # My-first-Rag-project
 # Phase-1-project-
-# 💪 Fitness Info Hub
+# 💪 Health Fitness Guide

 An interactive question-answering app where users can query fitness and health-related resources (TXT transcripts + PDF documents).
 The app retrieves the most relevant sections from your dataset and generates concise, context-aware answers using a local Hugging Face model.